A Pregnant Alabama Woman Was Shot & Now She's Being Charged For Her Unborn Baby's Death

 The fight was allegedly over the father of Jones’ unborn child, and police originally charged the shooter, Ebony Jemison, 23, for manslaughter.
 But the case against Jemison was dropped after the grand jury failed to indict her.

-Jones’ indictment has sparked an outcry among reproductive rights activists against the treatment of women, particularly women of color, in Alabama, a state that has very recently passed a law criminalizing abortion at any stage, with no exceptions for rape or incest.
+Jones’ indictment has sparked an outcry among reproductive rights activists against the treatment of women, particularly women of color, in a state that has very recently passed a law criminalising abortion at any stage, with no exceptions for rape or incest.

 Advertisement